zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Disclaimer.rst

 ~~~~~~~~~~~~~

 -  **The user expressly knows and agrees that the user is using the
-   Ethereum platform at the user’s sole risk.**
+   Expanse platform at the user’s sole risk.**
 -  **The user represents that the user has an adequate understanding of
    the risks, usage and intricacies of cryptographic tokens and
    blockchain-based open source software, eth platform and eth.**